GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 ## Ctrl + C

 In case of `skaffold dev` and `skaffold debug`, pressing `Ctrl+C` (`SIGINT` signal) will kick off the cleanup process which will run a `skaffold delete` essentially.
-In case the skaffold process can't catch the `SIGINT` signal, the running kubernetes resources can be cleaned up with `skaffold delete`.
+If for some reason the Skaffold process was unable to catch the `SIGINT` signal, `skaffold delete` can always be run later to clean up the deployed Kubernetes resources.

 ### Image pruning